portagasace/Chord_Protocol/README.md

  3. lookupAlgorithm - simple/scalable.
 This is a optional parameter.
 By default the lookup algorithm will be scalable.

 ## Output
-We have run our simulation with identifier space size of 32768 (2<sup>15</sup>), 1000 nodes and 100 requests per node.
-Additionally, we will join 10 new nodes with each node joining with 10 seconds interval.
-We have run the simulation for both Simple key lookup and the Scalabale key lookup and following are the output.
-1. Simple Key lookup - It took 3.44 minutes for 1010 nodes to perfrom 100 requests per node with 250 avaerage hops per node.
+1. Simple Key lookup - 1010 Nodes 100 requests

      ```
-     All actors are done with processing the requests.
+     Each actors are done with processing the requests.
-     Time taken to process all the requests is 206896ms and average hops 249.974802
+     Time elapsed to process the requests is 205503ms and average hops 248.96508
      ```

-2. Scalable key lookup - It took 3.3 minutes for 1010 nodes to perform 100 requetes per node with 5 average hops per node.
+2. Scalable key lookup - 1010 Nodes 100 requests

      ```
      All actors are done with processing the requests.
-     Time taken to process all the requests is 203894ms and average hops 5.025238
+     Time taken to process all the requests is 212503ms and average hops 5.730000
      ```

-The complete output of the simulation can be fround in the logs directory.